 These will include what position you play, where you play and how you play!
 There are a number of options available to you.

-If you want a set for both indoor and out then a mid range bias bowls maybe best but it will be a compromise
+If you do not want a set for both indoor and out then a mid range bias bowls maybe best but it will be a compromise but lost of bowlers do this without any problems and play well.

 Indoor and Outdoors.